hayd/deno-udd/README.md

 export { decode } from "https://deno.land/std@v0.34.0/strings/decode.ts";
 ```

-Running dud looks up the std versions to see that there is a more recent std release.
+Running udd looks up the std versions to see that there is a more recent std release.

 ```ts
 // deps.ts (after)